GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 ## Contact Us

-* Reach out to the sam.gov team at [www.fsd.gov](https://www.fsd.gov) for inquiries on Beta.
+* Reach out to the sam.gov team at [www.fsd.gov](https://www.fsd.gov) for inquiries on Production.
 * Reach out to the sam.gov team at [newsamtesting@gsa.gov](mailto:newsamtesting@gsa.gov) for inquiries on Alpha.

 <p><small><a href="#">Back to top</a></small></p>